-Mr. Zamudio was cleaning a pulping machine that had been de-energized.
+Plaintiff was cleaning a pulping machine that had been de-energized.
 While the machine lid was open, the pulper re-energized causing him to lose both of his arms above the elbow.
 Plaintiff contends the machine was defective in its manufacturing, design and/or warnings.
-Given the total loss of both arms, Mr. Zamudio struggles with normal activities of daily living, which is especially challenging given his age.
+Given the total loss of both arms, Mr. Zamudio struggles with normal activities of daily living, at 72 years of age this especially challenging.

-Plaintiff was traveling on Sunset Boulevard when traffic began to stop in front of her.
+Plaintiff was traveling on her motorcycle on Sunset Boulevard when traffic began to stop in front of her.
 Unable to stop due to the brakes not working, she was forced to lay down her bike suffering severe brain injuries.
 Subsequent to the accident, it was learned that the brakes were defective and had been subject to a recall.
-Ms. Hasid has asserted a claim against both the manufacturer and the dealer who sold her the bike.
+Plaintiff has asserted a claim against both the manufacturer and the dealer who sold her the bike.